wpkonsult/mangofp/README.md

 # Peaches

-User defined states for contact form results
+User defined states for contact form results.
+Initially for Contact Form 7.
+But then .. who knows